 The Society for Orphaned Armenian Relief (SOAR) was established in the fall of 2005 to provide humanitarian relief to orphaned Armenian children and orphaned Armenian adults with disabilities.
-In calendar year 2020, the Harold and Josephine Gulamerian Armenian Orphan Fund (GAOF) distributed \$325,000 to SOAR to support staff salaries; SOAR's Dental and Diaper Funds; the Family of Fallen Soldiers Relief Fund (FFSRF); SOAR's Human Rights Project; and renovations at SOAR's Transitional Center.
+In calendar year 2021, the Harold and Josephine Gulamerian Armenian Orphan Fund (GAOF) distributed \$300,000.00 to SOAR to support staff salaries/benefits; SOAR's Dental and Diaper Funds; SOAR's Mobile Eye Care Clinic; the Family of Fallen Soldiers Relief Fund (FFSRF); SOAR's Human Rights Project; renovations at SOAR's Transitional Center; and a variety of other projects funded by SOAR's Chapters.

-In addition to projects directly funded by the Foundation, Dr. Yacoubian secured external support from the Albert Tamberchi Foundation (\$49,600); the Norman Miller Foundation (\$35,000); the Hilton Fund (\$19,700); Global Giving (\$15,000); and the Jirair and Elizabeth Hovnanian Foundation (\$5,300).
-These awards, and SOAR's increase in distributions since 2018, would not have been possible without the trust of the GAOF Directors.
-SOAR extends its heartfelt gratitude to the GAOF for its generosity in 2020.
-If you have any questions about SOAR, the institutions we serve, or this report, please contact George S. Yacoubian, Jr., at (610) 213-3452 or by email at gyacoubian@soar-us.org.
+In addition to projects directly funded by the Foundation, Dr. Yacoubian secured external support from the Albert Tamberchi Foundation (\$67,916.95); the Norman Miller Foundation (\$35,000.00); the Hilton Fund (\$15,000.00); Global Giving (\$15,000.00); and the Jirair and Elizabeth Hovnanian Foundation (\$5,000.00).
+These awards, and SOAR's increase in distributions since 2018, would not have been possible without the Fund.
+SOAR extends its heartfelt gratitude to the GAOF for its generosity and support in 2021.
+If you have any questions about the institutions we serve or this report, please contact George S. Yacoubian, Jr., at (610) 213-3452 or by email at gyacoubian@soar-us.org.